 If you are building a rental marketplace, taking a page from Airbnb’s book is a good start.
 On the organizational level, this means establishing support teams, selecting moderators, and partnering insurance providers worldwide.
 When the startup scales, partnerships with government authorities and legal firms are another crucial step.

 Principles, applied by Airbnb, are crucial for all kinds of rental.
 You don’t have to limit yourself to houses and apartments – anything can be listed, from pools to musical instruments.
 So, if you don’t yet have a clear idea of what kind of rental business you’d like to start, we might pitch in with some.

 A marketplace that rents venues for parties and business meetings.
 The listing range is almost unlimited – you can talk about offices, cafes, apartments, houses, and even yachts.
 The only condition is, the owner of the venue approves of a party program and is ready to prepare the property.

 Both in the web and mobile versions of Airbnb, we can consider the user flow and all the ways in which the marketplace interacts with the client.
 Another aspect to take into account is the underlying infrastructure – data structure, server APIs, and the software architecture.

 As one of the most elaborate rental marketplaces out there, the platform covers hundreds of features.
 They can be roughly divided into 20-30 major flows in the Airbnb website design – the main paths that users follow on the platform:

-Airbnb is a good example of an app that knows the needs of its target audience to a tee.
+Airbnb is a good example of an on-demand app that knows the needs of its target audience to a tee.
 The development team made sure that the marketplace has no redundant features (else it’ll be too hard to use), is fast (so that it runs even on slow networks) and secure (there’s a system of account verification that protects both landlords and tenants).

 How does Airbnb check all these boxes?
 Let’s take a look at the platform’s signature features: